 This chapter describes how to install optional equipment and components into the cabinet, including expansion equipment to increase system capacity.
 The cabinet's modular design allows for incremental growth of line capacity and supports field installation of factory options.

-- Installing a C7 expansion shelf

-- Installing a C7 fan tray

 - Installing a protection mounting frame

 - Installing a protection block

-- Installing a cross-connect panel

 - Installing a battery heater

-- Installing a seismic protection kit

 - Installing an AC power meter

 - Installing a generator connector